SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 - When you click a message in the list, more information about that message will appear in the details pane at the bottom.
 Clicking the *Open* button in that details pane will make a new card appear, showing all information about that message.

-- The *Show debug logging* check box now allows you to have the list also display debug log items.
-By default, this check box is not selected.
+- The *Show debug logging* checkbox now allows you to have the list also display debug log items.
+By default, this checkbox is not selected.

 - At the bottom of the screen, the *Open log folder...* button now allows you to open the folder on the client PC in which the client-side log files are stored.